NirajAmin/ray-tracer/README.md

 Need 25 points plus minimum

-NO - A camera with configurable position, orientation, and field of view NO - Anti-aliasing
+NO - A camera with configurable position, orientation, and field of view
+YES - Anti-aliasing
 NO - Ray/sphere intersections
 NO - Ray/triangle intersections
-NO - The ability to load textures (file format(s) of your choice; may use third-party libraries) NO - Textured spheres and triangles
+NO - The ability to load textures (file format(s) of your choice; may use third-party libraries)
+NO - Textured spheres and triangles
 NO - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
-NO - A spatial subdivision acceleration structure of your choice NO - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series) NO - Emissive materials (lights)
+NO - A spatial subdivision acceleration structure of your choice
+NO - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series)
+NO - Emissive materials (lights)

 NO - High dynamic range images: 10
 NO - Volume rendering (smoke, clouds, etc.): 10
 NO - Quads: 10
 NO - Quadrics: 15
 NO - Spectral rendering: 30
-NO - BRDF materials (Bi-directional reflectance distribution functions): 30 NO - Subsurface scattering (BSSRDFs): 30
+NO - BRDF materials (Bi-directional reflectance distribution functions): 30
+NO - Subsurface scattering (BSSRDFs): 30
 NO - Motion blur: 10
 NO - Defocus blur/depth of field: 10
 NO - Object instancing: 10
 NO - Perlin noise: 10
 NO - Cube maps: 15
 NO - Importance sampling: 15
 NO - Parallelization: 10
 NO - Normal interpolation (smooth shading): 5
 NO - Hybrid rendering with a GPU (OpenGL/DirectX + ray tracing): 20
-NO - GPU acceleration (GPU computing w/ e.g., CUDA): 20 NO - Adaptive sampling: 15
+NO - GPU acceleration (GPU computing w/ e.g., CUDA): 20
+NO - Adaptive sampling: 15